-YSI EXO2 POST CALIBRATION
+YSI EXO POST CALIBRATION

-XII.
+XIII.
 NOTES

 - A. During Post Calibration, the idea is to preserve the condition of the sonde after deployment.
 Thus, it is important not to clean the sensors or remove any fouling that may have been deposited.
-However, you may carefully clean the sides of the probes, as long as you preserve the fouling on the sensors faces themselves. - B. To avoid contamination of the 5-gallon bucket of 100% air-saturated water, it is advised to replace the fouled probe guard with a clean probe guard before placing the sonde in the bucket.
-Also, the cling wrap should be cut away before placing the sonde in the bucket. - C. Because most sondes will exhibit biological fouling or sediment buildup on the probes after a deployment, they tend to contaminate any standards with which they come in contact.
-Therefore, a second set of dirty standards are used to perform post calibrations. - D. Clean standards are typically rotated into dirty standards at the end of each field week.
-When the dirty standards become significantly contaminated with biological material or dirt, they should be discarded and replaced with the clean standards.
+However, you may carefully clean the sides of the probes, as long as you preserve the fouling on the actual sensors themselves. - B. To avoid contamination of the bubbler bucket water it is advised that, before placing a sonde in the bucket, a clean probe guard is placed over the probes.
+Also, the cling wrap should be cut away before placing the sonde in the bucket. - C. Inspect each probe on the sonde.
+Using the selections available at the bottom of the Rhodamine calibration chart, give each probe a "fouling grade."
+This is noted for each probe on the far right of the calibration sheet.

+- D. Because most sondes will exhibit biological fouling or sediment buildup on the probes after a deployment, they will tend to contaminate any standards with which they come in contact.
+Therefore, a second set of dirty standards are used to perform post calibrations. - E. Clean standards are typically rotated into dirty standards at the end of each field week.
+When the dirty standards become significantly contaminated with biological material or dirt, they should be discarded and replaced with the clean standards. - F. Rinse each pre-labeled calibration cup 3x with DI water and 3X with the appropriate standard.
+Fill each pre-labeled calibration cup with the appropriate standard.

-XIII.
+XIV.
 DISSOLVED OXYGEN (ideally performed the day after retrieving meter)